anwesha-24/city-without-crime/README.md

 # City Without Crime 🚨🌐

-**City Without Crime** is a web-based crime awareness and reporting platform developed as a major project during the 6th semester of B.Tech CSE at KIIT.
+**City Without Crime** is a web-based crime awareness and reporting platform developed under IFACET, E&ICT Academy, IIT Kanpur & MeitY as part of summer internship program.
 The aim is to create a digital interface where citizens can report crimes, view crime-prone zones, and engage with authorities for a safer community.

 ## 🛠️ Technologies Used